Landcruiser87/7333_QTW/CaseStudy8/Analysis/d_scratch.md

 #>
 ```

-We see another complex conjugate root, with a frequencey of 0.3119.
+We see another complex conjugate root, with a frequency of 0.3119.
 This is slightly less than the peak from the AR part, which probably explains the sharpness of the central peak.
 Again, we cannot model the interplay between the two sets of roots with simple factoring.
 Lets go ahead and run our tests:

 ```r